~a 1 (i·)a verb, intransitive

 derivative idi abia many people; everybody

-moro abia adverb
+moro abia locative

 day all every day, always